magnetis/astro/contributing.md

 6. Find the file(s) you wish to edit in the folders below:

-    - Design system base CSS files: `src/css` folder - if you create a new file here, please add the import to `src/index.css`. *Proceed carefully as changing base styles might break Astro and destroy the very fabric of the universe*.
+    - Design system base CSS files: `src/css` folder - if you create a new file here, please add the import to `src/index.css`.

     - Import fonts to Docz: `public/docz.html`.
 If you make any changes to this file, you'll only be able to view them if you stop your local server (hit "control + C" on your terminal) and run it again (step 4).